LivotovLabs/CamView/README.md

 =====

- Usage is very straightforward - just add this component to your layout.xml (or programmatically at runtiume) and invoke the start() method when you need to start displaying the live stream from camera:
+ Usage is very straightforward - just add this component to your layout.xml (or programmatically at runtiume) and invoke the start() method when you need to start displaying the live stream from the camera:

  1. Add to layout